gegian22/latin102portfolio21/translation2.md

 4. Identify the form of sagittis.
 Why does Hyginus use this case?

- Ablative because it could be dative or ablative.
-But since hercules pierced it is ablative. ❓ **I don't understand this**
+ It is ablative, plural, feminine

 5. Identify the form of moriens.

-Accusative singular neuter present, passive. ❌
+Accusative, singular, neuter

 6. Identify felle.
 Why does Hyginus use this case?

-It is dative❌ and Hyginus uses this case because it is indicating the direct object.
+It is ablative and Hyginus uses this case because it is expressing the recipient of the action.

 7. Identify the form of tinctas.